Sumanta-Sahoo/Hotel-Booking-Full-Stack-Application/README.md

 ## Acknowledgements

-Special thanks to [contributors](CONTRIBUTORS.md) who helped in developing this project.
+Special thanks to INeuron.ai Instructor who helped in developing this project.

 ---